Easy Stroganoff Meatballs Over Buttered Noodles for a Family Dinner

 - Salt

-If you prefer a more pronounced mushroom flavor, use a mix of cremini and white mushrooms.
-If you want a deeper sauce, add a spoonful of tomato paste, though this is optional and not part of the most traditional approach.
+If you want a deeper mushroom flavor, use a mix of cremini and white mushrooms.
+If you prefer a slightly richer sauce, a small spoonful of tomato paste can be added, though it is not essential.
+The beauty of stroganoff meatballs is that the recipe stays flexible without losing its identity.

-How to Make Beef Stroganoff Meatballs Over Buttered Noodles
+How to Make Stroganoff Meatballs Over Buttered Noodles

-This recipe moves in three parts: form and brown the meatballs, build the sauce, then bring everything together over noodles.
+This dish comes together in three main stages: make and brown the meatballs, build the sauce, then cook the noodles and combine everything.

 Step 1: Mix and shape the meatballs

-Combine ground beef, breadcrumbs, egg, onion, garlic, Worcestershire sauce, salt, and pepper in a large bowl.
+In a large bowl, combine the ground beef, breadcrumbs, egg, onion, garlic, Worcestershire sauce, salt, and pepper.
 Mix gently until just combined.
-Overworking the meat makes the meatballs dense, so stop when the ingredients are evenly distributed.

 Step 2: Brown the meatballs

 Heat a skillet over medium heat with a little oil.
-Brown the meatballs in batches so they have room to color properly.
-You do not need to cook them through at this stage.
-What matters is developing a little crust.
+Add the meatballs in batches so they have room to brown instead of steam.

 Step 3: Cook the mushrooms and aromatics